Sn-G-m/Object-Oriented-Programming-Demo/Security/Java/README.md

 This is a 1:1 Java port of the .NET solution in `.NET/`, using a Maven multi-module layout.

+**All credits to the starter files for this project goes to https://github.com/chittur**
 - Modules:
   - `security-providers` (library with providers)
   - `controller` (console app)